Open Source IoT platform, avoiding pitfalls

-Are you looking for an alternative for the Google IoT platform and prefer open source?
+Are you looking for an IoT platform and prefer open source?
 There’s more than one open source IoT platform alternative out there.
 How to evaluate the one that best fits you, avoiding pitfalls?
 We will give you a brief overview of the top 5 and their strengths and weaknesses.

 But first, what’s open source and why it’s relevant?